 “Facebook is just one way you can increase your traffic with social media.
-Check out my post ’10 Ways To Increase Traffic’ for more ways to explode your website’s traffic.”
+Check out my post ’10 Ways To Increase Traffic’ for more ways to explore your website’s traffic.”

 You know it’s important to get backlinks to your site, but did you know the source of your backlinks and the text used to link to your site is just as important as getting a lot of links?

-You want to make sure you get backlinks from quality sites, and from a wide variety of different domains.
-You also want to be sure you’re NOT using the exact same text to link to your site every time, because this can appear spammy.
+You want to make sure you get backlinks from quality sites, and a wide variety of different domains.
+You also want to be sure you’re NOT using the same text to link to your site every time because this can appear spammy.
 Instead, vary the text used to link to you between a few similar keyword phrases, and potentially the name of your site, too.

 Social signals are also increasingly important.
 The more likes and shares you get on a large variety of platforms and from a large number of accounts, the better.

-Be sure you have a plugin installed to help you get more likes and shares to your content.
+Be sure you have a plugin installed to help you get more likes and shares of your content.

 Here are a few to try:

-You can find lots of social sharing plugins for WordPress that are free, just do a search from within your WordPress site under the plugins tab.
+You can find lots of social sharing plugins for WordPress that are free, just search from within your WordPress site under the plugins tab.